agarbuno/paims_codes/README.md

 * The `examples` directory contains several examples used in the paper submitted with the results obtained from such extension.

 ### Citing
-We would be grateful if any results based on the this parallel adaptive extension are acknowledge by citing our paper.
+We would be grateful if any results based on this parallel adaptive extension are acknowledged by citing our paper.
 It is currently available on [arxiv](http://arxiv.org/abs/1506.08010)

 ```TeX
 Article{